 The music recurs in the new video work and as a live performance at the opening: the artist will perform Strozzi’s music with a jazz trumpeter, reviving the composer’s legacy through her own voice.
 The music of fellow Italian composer Francesca Caccini (1587-1641) is incorporated into the performance as the soundtrack to an accompanying movement piece.
 Both Strozzi and Caccini were celebrated in their day but have since fallen into obscurity, with their compositions only now beginning to be rediscovered.

 A visual poet whose drawings, prints, photographs and films juxtapose word and image, Cammock’s multimedia practice embraces text, photography, video, song, performance and printmaking, and is motivated by her commitment to questioning mainstream historical narratives around blackness, womanhood, wealth, power, poverty and vulnerability.
 Mining her own biography in addition to histories of repression or resistance, and incorporating influences from jazz, blues, poetry and dance, as well as the words of other writers – like James Baldwin, Maya Angelou and Audre Lorde – Cammock excavates lost, unheard, or buried voices.

 For Cammock, music – from Nina Simone and Alice Coltrane to seventeenth-century Italian pre-opera – can further this endeavour to complicate the concept of history.

 Private view by invitation only: 12 October 2019 at 6.00pm, with the artist present.

-Admission free visit during the opening hours of the permanent collection.
+The exhibition can be visited, free of charge, during the opening hours of the permanent collection.